 Subversion supports the execution of arbitrary (shell) scripts for various hooks.
 The hook that should be used is called post-commit.
 To access the URL you can use the tools wget or curl.
 See the SVN book for more details on configuration of commit hooks.

-In Team Foundation Server users can configure commit hooks with custom alerts and service hooks (TFS 2015+).
+In Azure DevOps users can configure commit hooks with custom alerts and service hooks (version 2015+).
 Both are available via the admin settings for a team project (gear icon in the top loft corner).

 For both methods the